sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-schedule/_index.md

 **<button onclick="window.location.href='../observe-filter';">Next</button> or click any element in the pipeline to jump to it.**

+Sensu's schedule function is based on subscriptions: transport topics to which the Sensu [backend][2] publishes check requests.
+The subscriptions you specify in your Sensu [agent][11] definition determine which [checks][15] the agent will execute.
+The Sensu backend schedules checks for agents based on the agents' subscriptions and publishes check execution requests to [entities][3].

+## Agent and backend

 The Sensu agent is a lightweight process that runs on the infrastructure components you want to monitor and observe.
-The agent registers with the Sensu backend as an [entity][3] with `type: "agent"`.
+The agent registers with the Sensu backend as an entity with `type: "agent"`.
 Agent entities are responsible for creating [status and metrics events][6] to send to the [backend event pipeline][2].

-The Sensu backend manages check requests and event data: it schedules checks for agents with matching subscriptions and publishes check execution requests to entities.
-Every Sensu backend includes an integrated structure for scheduling checks using subscriptions, an event processing pipeline that applies [event filters][15], [mutators][16], and [handlers][17], an embedded [etcd][10] datastore for storing configuration and state, a Sensu API, a [Sensu web UI][5], and the `sensu-backend` command line tool.
+The Sensu backend includes an integrated structure for scheduling checks using subscriptions and an event pipeline that applies [event filters][15], [mutators][16], and [handlers][17], an embedded [etcd][10] datastore for storing configuration and state, a Sensu API, a [Sensu web UI][5], and the `sensu-backend` command line tool.

 The Sensu agent is available for Linux, macOS, and Windows.
 The Sensu backend is available for Ubuntu/Debian and RHEL/CentOS distributions of Linux.